 To Italians, however, chestnuts are first and foremost caldarroste (roasted chestnuts).
 When caldarroste vendors appear at street corners, it means the cold season has finally arrived: sold in paper cornets, a bit like fish and chips in England, they warm your hands and heart on cold Fall afternoons.
 Their scent becomes that of the streets and, throughout the season, one may even forget to be in a big city and dream to walk in the peaceful, color-rich Italian countryside.
 Caldarroste should be made on the fire, using an iron, perforated pan, but they come out nicely also in the oven: just make sure to cut a small cross on their bottom (the pointy part) before baking them.

-Apples are probably the most common fruit in the world and, even if they're easily found throughout the year, they are naturally at their best in the Fall.
+Apples are probably the most common fruit in the world and, even if they’re easily found throughout the year, they are naturally at their best in the Fall.
 Apple picking in Italy, just as in the US, is a true event in the areas where they are grown on a large scale, just as grape harvesting can be.
-Apples are used largely in the kitchen, especially in the north and not only for cakes an
+Apples are used largely in the kitchen, especially in the north and not only for cakes and tarts: of the seven thousand varieties of apples in the world, more than two thousands are grown in Italy, so it comes as no suprise to know we cook with them so much.

 Apples in Italy are used in salads and desserts, as you would expect, but also in risotti: famous is, for instance, the risotto con mele e lardo di colonnata (apple and lardo di colonnata risotto).
 When it comes to cakes, of course, apples are queens: Italy’s most common apple cake has very little to do with traditional American apple pie, and is more similar to a rich sponge cake, with hints of lemon and vanilla and plenty of sliced apples inside.
 Apples are also the main ingredient of the strüdel di mele, an apple and spices filled pastry typical of Alto Adige and, more in general, of German speaking countries.